 Unsurprisingly, though, that was the end of intellitainment.
 Millennium Auction was not successful, and the studio disbanded shortly after the game’s release.
 The story of the game’s troubled production sheds light on the struggles that new developers could encounter in the 90s multimedia landscape, plus some pitfalls unique to this company.
 It was a miracle that they finished the game at all.

 PMI was buoyed by a $2 million investment from Armenian construction magnate Berj Kalaidjian,2 an unusually large budget for a multimedia CD-ROM at the time.
-Eric Roffman says his game concept attracted interest at trade events from big names including Electronic Arts and Bill Gates,1 but after years of production, PMI had essentially nothing to show.3 With his theoretical physics background, he had seemingly limited experience managing a project at this scale.
+Eric Roffman says his game concept attracted interest at trade events from big names including Electronic Arts and Bill Gates,1 but after two years of production, PMI had essentially nothing to show.3 With his mathematical physics background, he had seemingly limited experience managing a project at this scale.
 Kalaidjian grew restless.
 As Roffman recalls, “[Kalaidjian] felt the project was taking too long and we had a shake-up.”1

 In 1992, the company approached Michelle Blank, an emerging-tech-focused strategist, to serve as vice president of business development and work on marketing.2,3 According to Blank, when she interviewed for the position in April, Millennium Auction was barely in pre-production – and they wanted to launch in October.3